Seattle Restaurants (and Bars) with Covered, Heated, and Tented Patios

 While the patio is narrow (as is the roof) these seats are heated, making for an optimal hangout on dry nights for margaritas and inventive Mexican food.

-Downtown Kirkland’s new-ish brasserie has set up sturdy, light-strung tents; reserve outdoor seating on OpenTable.
+The brasserie in downtown Kirkland set up sturdy, light-strung tents; reserve outdoor seating on OpenTable.

-The Heathman’s covered breezeway has heaters, ample charm, and wood-fired pizza.
+The Heathman’s covered breezeway has heaters, ample charm, stone-fired pizza, and a popular brunch.

-French fare on this patio comes with string lights, heaters, a roof, and that moody waterfront view.
+French fare on this patio comes with string lights, heaters, a roof, and that waterfront view.

 A roomy covered area has plenty of outdoor heaters and serves lunch and dinner seven days a week (plus weekend breakfast).
 The surrounding hedges give Bluwater’s outdoor area a sort of garden vibe.